Gerg-L/mnw/docs/usage.md

   # or, if your config is a separate file
   neovim = mnw.lib.wrap pkgs ./config.nix;

-  # or, if you need extra args in your module
+  # or, if you need extra specialArgs in your module
   neovim = mnw.lib.wrap {
     inherit inputs pkgs;
     myLib = self.lib;